Chanmoro/twitter_oauth_sampler/README.md

 # twitter_oauth_sampler

-Twitter OAuth authentication sampler.
+This is a demo application for Twitter API v2 using access tokens obtained through both OAuth1.0a user context and OAuth 2.0 with PKCE.

 ## Environment Setup

-- Set environment variables on your local machine
+- Set environment variables on your local machine.
+Each values can be obtained from twitter developer portal.
-  - TWITTER_APP_CLIENT_ID
+  - TWITTER_OAUTH2_CLIENT_ID
-    - Set OAuth 2.0 Client ID value created in the twitter developer portal.
+    - OAuth 2.0 Client ID value
-  - TWITTER_APP_CLIENT_SECRET
+  - TWITTER_OAUTH2_CLIENT_SECRET
-    - Set OAuth 2.0 Client Secret value created in the twitter developer portal.
+    - OAuth 2.0 Client Secret value
+  - TWITTER_CONSUMER_KEYS_API_KEY
+    - API key in the "Consumer Keys" section
+  - TWITTER_CONSUMER_KEYS_API_KEY_SECRET
+    - API key secret in the "Consumer Keys" section

 ## Run application